auth0/docs/articles/api/authentication/reference/_login.md

   "link": "#social"
 }) %>

 Use this endpoint to authenticate a user with a social provider.
-This endpoint will return a `302` redirect to the social provider specified in `connection`.
+It will return a `302` redirect to the social provider specified in `connection`.

-Social connections only support browser-based (passive) authentication because most social providers don't allow a username and password to be entered into applications that they don't own.
+**NOTE:** Social connections only support browser-based (passive) authentication because most social providers don't allow a username and password to be entered into applications that they don't own.
 Therefore, the user will be redirected to the provider's sign in page.

 ### Query Parameters